 Over the course of Calvin’s illness and recovery, he was in the hospital for seven weeks.
-During that time, Christian and Sarah formed strong bonds with the caring staff at AFCH, especially Calvin’s liver transplant team including his nurses in the PICU and on the 5th floor, his nutritionist, his transplant nurse coordinator Beth Gerndt-Spaith, his transplant hepatologist Dr. Katryn Furuya, medical director of liver transplantation and his surgeon and surgical director of liver transplantation, Dr. Tony D’Alessandro.
+During that time, Christian and Sarah formed strong bonds with the caring staff at AFCH, especially Calvin’s liver transplant team including his nurses in the PICU and on the 5th floor, his nutritionist, his transplant nurse coordinator Beth Gerndt-Spaith, his transplant surgeons and his transplant hepatologist Dr. Katryn Furuya, medical director of liver transplantation.
 “The team we worked with felt like family to us,” says Sarah.
 “They were by our sides around the clock.
 I felt like they were on top of his case and fighting for him.”

 Now, the Schartners are back to living their lives—but very carefully.
 In addition to managing his medications and becoming his caregivers at home in Prairie du Sac, Wisconsin, they must be careful to keep the coronavirus out of their household.
 Because Calvin is immunocompromised, the illness could be fatal for him.
 They take great precautions in their jobs—Sarah as a 2nd grade teacher and Christian as a Realtor.

 They are especially grateful for all the support they have received—from neighbors who have organized meals for them, to strangers who offered to pay for flights if they found a living donor, to other parents whose children have had liver transplants and reached out.
 “There’s overwhelming love and support in this world,” says Sarah.